Pavel-S-K/Pavel-S-K/README.md

 ### Experience:
 - I received my knowledge in system analysis, algebra, numerical optimization, statistics, and probability theory at the Institute of Information Technologies and Control of SPBSTU;
-- Developed my knowledge by working as a Control System Engineer and Project Manager for 10 years;
+- Developed my knowledge by working as a Control System Engineer for 10 years.
+Have an experience on Project Manager position;
 - Upgrading my qualifications in **Machine Learning** and **Data Science** from 2020 (4+ years of experience);
 - Successfully completed the course **"Machine Learning.
-Professional"** from "OTUS Education".
+Professional"** from "OTUS Education" at 2024.
 Got Certificate of professional development;
-- Interested in Time Series analysis and forecasting.
+- Interested in "Time Series analysis and forecasting".
 Done two personal projects in Time Series tasks.

 **Stack:** Python(Base (Pandas, Numpy, SciPy, Math, tqdm) – ML(Scikit-Learn, LightGBM, XGBoost, Catboost) – DL(PyTorch) – Visualization(Matplotlib, Seaborn, Plotly) – Parsing(bs4) – TimeSeries (tslearn, tsfresh).